StephenHuge/Algorithms06/src/my/graph/hello/README.md

 # What's this?
-A package storing basic algorithms of graph (undirected & directed).
+A package storing some basic algorithms of graph (undirected & directed).

 # Content